abeednabith/weatherApp/README.md

 Each service is considered as seperate programs, and this can have seperate docker files.
 We are going to build the images and run the containers seperately.

-<ins><strong> Firstly, build the docker images for the zipcode-microservice and start the service inside a container: </strong></ins>
+<ins><strong> Build the docker images for the zipcode-microservice and start the service inside a container: </strong></ins>

+1) Build the docker image
 <img width="497" alt="Screenshot 2023-02-02 at 11 46 54 AM" src="https://user-images.githubusercontent.com/102093437/216434464-760c7fd0-5270-4beb-bf0c-bf96f354d62f.png">

 this creates a docker image:

 <img width="928" alt="Screenshot 2023-02-02 at 11 49 05 AM" src="https://user-images.githubusercontent.com/102093437/216434727-c0c50fb1-a9e8-44d8-bb75-ebacfdc59468.png">

-then, run the image and it's starts a conatiner:
+2) Run the image and it's starts a conatiner:

 <img width="725" alt="Screenshot 2023-02-02 at 11 50 43 AM" src="https://user-images.githubusercontent.com/102093437/216435073-21137d4f-3924-4b58-8e26-3d0a58d08cd9.png">